kKdH/nixcfg/doc/instructions.md

 ## Filesystem preparations

+> [!CAUTION]
+> These steps can affect the existing system and may cause data loss.
+Proceed with caution!

 1. Boot the GParted live system to resize the filesystem.
 2. If it does not open automatically, start `gparted`.
-3. Encrypt the LUKS partition.
+3. Decrypt/open the LUKS partition.
 4. Shrink the logical volume of Ubuntu.
-5. Create a logical volume `nixos-lv-boot` (e.g. 4096 MiB) for the nixos boot partition and add the label `NIXOSBOOT`.
+5. Create a logical volume `nixos-lv-boot` (e.g. 4096 MiB) for the NixOS boot partition and add the label `NIXOSBOOT`.
-6. Create a logical volume `nixos-lv-root` (e.g. 512 000 MiB) for the nixos root partition and add the label `NIXOSROOT`.
+6. Create a logical volume `nixos-lv-root` (e.g. 512 000 MiB) for the NixOS root partition and add the label `NIXOSROOT`.

 > [!TIP]
-> Shrinking the logical volume of Ubuntu can also be archived by using `lvreduce`.
+> Shrinking the logical volume of Ubuntu can also be achieved by using `lvreduce`:
+> ```sh
-> `lvreduce -r -L 200G /dev/ubuntu-vg/ubuntu-lv-root`
+> sudo lvreduce -r -L 200G /dev/ubuntu-vg/ubuntu-lv-root
+> ```

 ## NixOS installation

-> [!NOTE]
+> [!IMPORTANT]
 > Installation requires access to the internet!

 1. Boot NixOS live system.